‘General Hospital’ Fans Speculate About Nikolas Cassadine Return, Spoilers Suggest A Bombshell’s About To Drop

 If this person isn’t Nikolas, there aren’t really any logical, obvious alternatives.
 Not only that, but it would seem that the writers will likely face some major backlash if they’ve built all of this up with Ava just to have it be someone unknown or a backburner character who is keeping tabs on Ava.

-If it is Nikolas involved in this, will it be Tyler back in the role?
+If it is indeed Nikolas involved in this, will it be Tyler back in the role?
 If it is, the show has been quite successful in keeping it under wraps.
-General Hospital fans have noticed that Christopher hasn’t posted a single thing on either his Instagram page or Twitter page since early August, which seems to signal something.
+General Hospital fans have noticed that Christopher hasn’t posted a single thing on either his Instagram or Twitter page since early August, which seems to signal something.

 Staying away from social media to this extent is unusual for Tyler, and that definitely has some General Hospital fans suspicious.
 Granted, there’s no knowing for certain why he’s been away.